alfredoalvaradoenciso/reshape_labels/README.md

 * Make sure the `j` variable has labels, as the program will use them as the names of the new wide variables.
 * If a label does not exist, the variable's value will be used as the name instead.

-## License

-This program is released under the MIT License.
-You are free to use, modify, and distribute it.

-## Contributions

-Feel free to open issues or contribute to this repository.
-Any improvements or bug fixes are welcome.